We moved into our dream home about 2 years ago. Well, it’s dream except for the kitchen! The kitchen design sucks!

 There are poor young urban unkitchens and rich urban unkitchens.

 The my-first-apartment-that-I-share-with-5-other-people-in-a-5th-floor-walk-up-apartment-in-Brooklyn.
 But not really, in this case.
 It is the fun, funky, stylish apartment of photographer Debi Treloar

 The Traditional Unkitchen

 This might seem like a contradiction in terms, however, the word “traditional” is a common misnomer IMO.
-Are we talking late 20th century (ersatz) “traditional” or 18th century the real-deal traditional?
+Are we talking late 20th-century (ersatz) “traditional” or 18th-century-real-deal traditional?
 What most people call traditional to me, is anything but.

 Unkitchens may have some recessed down-lights (aka: high hats) but often feature vintage lighting, chandeliers and minimal or less obtrusive down-lights.